ucan-wg/spec/README.md

 2. Response protocol
 3. Collections format

-Note that if an instance cannot derefence a CID at runtime, the UCAN MUST fail validation.
+Note that if an instance cannot dereference a CID at runtime, the UCAN MUST fail validation.
 This is consistent with the [constructive semantics] of UCAN.

 # 9. Implementation Recommendations